pactus-project/PIPs/PIPs/pip-50.md

 complex registries can still place richer structures off-chain and commit only a root or manifest through the single live anchor.

-Why 32 to 64 bytes for RootHash?
+Why 32 to 64 bytes for `RootHash`?

 A 32-byte hash is sufficient for common modern commitments such as SHA-256 or BLAKE3 outputs.
 Allowing up to 64 bytes preserves compatibility with stronger or future-proof formats without forcing the overhead on everyone.
 The field is intentionally flexible while still remaining tightly bounded.

-Why AnchorType instead of richer on-chain metadata?
+Why `AnchorType` instead of richer on-chain metadata?

 A one-byte type tag is a compact and low-cost classification hint.
 Richer human-readable metadata would increase state size, raise phishing and naming issues, and push application-specific concerns into the protocol.
 The type tag plus an external manifest is a more efficient separation of concerns.

-Why no on-chain secondary index by AnchorType?
+Why no on-chain secondary index by `AnchorType`?

 Maintaining derived indexes in consensus would increase state size, update complexity, and implementation surface.
 This proposal intentionally stores only the canonical